microsoft/onnxruntime/docs/Roadmap.md

 # ONNX Runtime Roadmap
-ONNX Runtime is an active, fast-paced project backed by a strong team of deeply technical Microsoft engineers along with a worldwide community of partners and contributors.
+ONNX Runtime is an active, fast-paced project backed by a strong team of Microsoft engineers and data scientists along with a worldwide community of partners and contributors.
 This roadmap summarizes the pending investments identified by the team to continually grow
-ONNX Runtime as a robust, versatile, and high performance engine for DNN and traditional ML models.
+ONNX Runtime as a robust, versatile, and high performance inference engine for DNN and traditional ML models.

 ## High Level Goals
 ONNX Runtime fully aligns with the goals of the [ONNX](https://onnx.ai/) community to bring openness and interoperability to the AI industry.
 ONNX is a standardization specification, and ONNX Runtime is an inference engine for models in the ONNX format to efficiently productionize models with high performance.
+For key technical design objectives and considerations, please see [ONNX Runtime High Level Design](./HighLevelDesign.md).

 We recognize the challenges involved in operationalizing ML models performantly in an agile way, and we understand that high volume production services can be highly performance-sensitive and often need to support a variety of compute targets (we experience these first-hand at Microsoft across our vast array of products and services).